George W. Norris: Tennessee Valley Authority and later career

-"....the system [of the Electoral College] is unnecessary, cumbersome, and confusing, and has no merit whatever that can be mentioned in its favor, it has a severe and disastrous effect, and as a matter of fact....takes away from the voter the right to effectively express his will....
+"....[the Electoral College] is unnecessary, cumbersome, and confusing, and has no merit whatever that can be mentioned in its favor, it has a severe and disastrous effect, and....takes away from the voter the right to effectively express his will....
 I do not believe that the American people ever will attain their full freedom until they win emancipation from convention manipulation through the privilege of voting directly upon the President and the Vice President of the United States."

 In 1936, Senator Norris left the Republican Party and was reelected to the Senate as an Independent with 43.8% of the vote.
 A staunch supporter of the New Deal among other progressive initiatives, the senator believed the Republican Party no longer represented the common American.
 Norris received a modicum of Democratic support when he departed the Republican Party, but remained an Independent and spent the rest of his career as such.

 Norris opposed Roosevelt's Judiciary Reorganization Bill of 1937 to pack the Supreme Court, and railed against corrupt patronage.

 Senator Norris gradually shifted his stance on isolationism and non-interventionism in the late 1930s as Japan continued to escalate tensions in Asia with aggressive expansionist military action.
 Siding against Japanese violence in China and Korea, Norris called the Japanese government "disgraceful, ignoble, barbarous, and cruel, even beyond the power of language to describe".
 He served as vice-president of the League of Friends of Korea, which advocated for Korea's independence.

 Unable to secure enough Democratic support in Nebraska, and having been ostracized by much of the Republican Party for his progressive policies, Norris was defeated for re-election in 1942 by Republican Kenneth S. Wherry.
 He departed from office saying, "I have done my best to repudiate wrong and evil in government affairs."